Aims and Scope

 Publication Decisions

 The Editor-in-Chief is responsible for deciding which of the manuscripts submitted to the journal should be published.
-The Editor-in-Chief's decision to accept or reject a paper for publication is based on its importance, originality, clarity, and its relevance to the scope of the journal.
+The Editor-in-Chief's decision to accept or reject a paper for publication is based on its importance, originality, clarity, and relevance to the scope of the journal.

 Fair Play